Anthony-Nolan/Atlas/README_Deployment.md

 - An *Azure subscription* must exist into which the Atlas system will be deployed.
 - An *Azure storage account* must be available for Terraform to use as a backend.
-- An *App Registration* should be created within Azure Active Directory, used to by Terraform for authentication.
+- An *App Registration* should be created within Azure Active Directory, to be used by Terraform for authentication.
+- A second *App Registration* should be created within Azure Active Directory, to be used by the code itself for managing azure resources at runtime
+    - e.g. The matching algorithm Data Refresh needs to be able to scale azure databases at runtime.
+    - This information is set up as app settings by Terraform - the relevant Terraform variables are `AZURE_CLIENT_ID` and `AZURE_CLIENT_SECRET`
+    - These variables (`AZURE_CLIENT_ID` and `AZURE_CLIENT_SECRET`) are also used by Terraform to fetch function keys .

 ### Azure Devops Configuration